evocount/python-set-ings/README.md

 [![Build Status](https://travis-ci.org/evocount/python-set-ings.svg?branch=master)](https://travis-ci.org/evocount/python-set-ings)
 [![codecov](https://codecov.io/gh/evocount/python-set-ings/branch/master/graph/badge.svg)](https://codecov.io/gh/evocount/python-set-ings)

+# DEPRECATED

+This package is deprecated. [pydantic](https://pydantic-docs.helpmanual.io/) provides the [same featureset](https://pydantic-docs.helpmanual.io/#settings) and much more.

 # Python set-ings

 Load configuration from the environment for your python app.
 Supports typecasting and default values.
 Settings are made available in a way which plays nicely with IDEs and is easy to read.